jeredw/advent2023/README.md

 to right.
 At first this didn't work because my parity metric counted all corners as vertical crossings, but eventually I realized that `┌ ... ┐` runs did not change sidedness but `┌ ... ┘` did.

+## Day 11

+I am too tired to make classes today, so I just typed stuff into the workspace.
+Squeak don't care.
+Squeak's got my back today.
+I kind of like programming in a non-monospace font.
+I wish this language had less colons in it.